Export usage data to S3

 Last validated:

-The Aperture dashboard shows recent usage data, but it is not designed for long-term retention or integration with external analytics tools.
+The Aperture dashboard shows recent usage data, but it is not designed for long-term retention.
+You can configure a retention policy to control how long Aperture keeps capture data locally.
 Exporting usage data to S3-compatible storage gives you a durable record of every LLM session for compliance auditing, cost analysis, and custom reporting.

-Aperture's S3 exporter periodically writes session logs to the bucket you configure.
-It supports AWS S3, Google Cloud Storage, MinIO, Backblaze B2, and other S3-compatible services.
+Aperture's S3 exporter periodically writes usage records to the bucket you configure as CBOR-encoded, zstd-compressed files.
+It supports Amazon S3, Google Cloud Storage, MinIO, Backblaze B2, and other S3-compatible services.

 Prerequisites